 I have always enjoyed Setsubun as much for what it represents as the fun and vivaciousness of the celebration.
 Now that the kids are old enough to enjoy the bean throwing ceremonies at temples, it just adds to the whole experience.
 It completes the day for them too, as the celebration in the house is over quite quickly.
 The preparation of the masks and the aftermath of thrown beans take exponentially longer than the bean throwing ceremony itself!
 The kids love making the masks, feasting on the ehomaki, the traditional sushi rolls or makizushi and throwing the beans and eating them.
 (They say that if you eat the same number of beans as your age you will have good health for the year. ) However, I think after today’s experience, what they are most anticipating now is the bean throwing ceremony at Kitain Temple Kawagoe. 🙂

-For more details on Kitain Temple including maps, access details and other seasonal information:
+For more details on Kitain Temple including maps, access details;

 A fantastic detailed and informative video about Setsubun in CHICHIBU SHRINE:

 Don’t miss this extensive range of Setsubun freebies!